coreeng/prod-readiness/README.md

 # Production readiness

 This tool will help running diagnostic to have a better understanding of a cluster in terms of security and best practises.
-Use it to identify security vulnerability in your container images and perform a Kubernetes CIS benchmark.
+Use it to identify security vulnerabilities in your cluster and container images.

 ## Prerequisites